'Overwatch' Players Starting To Hate New Hero Doomfist

-The arrival of Doomfist to the Overwatch video game world was much anticipated by fans but that excitement has turned sour as more players have watched the character in action.
+The arrival of Doomfist to the Overwatch video game world was highly-anticipated by fans, but that excitement has turned sour as more players have watched the character in action.
 According to Forbes, many fans who have gotten their first taste of Doomfist are starting to complain that the hero is too powerful and he is quickly becoming a hated addition to the popular game.

-Who is Doomfist?
+Who Is Doomfist?

 Doomfist originally arrived in Overwatch back on July 18 when he was introduced on the Public Test Region for PC players to test out.
 He then arrived a week later on consoles for the rest of the gaming world.